yixuan953/Data_Processing_N_Para/Runoff_Leaching/Readme.txt

    3) fprecip depends on precipitation surplus (mm): Annaul precipitation - annual evapotranspiration
    4) ftexture depends on the clay content (%)
    5) frock is a reduction factor for the depth to rock: Soil Depth from ISRIC (https://data.isric.org/geonetwork/srv/api/records/f36117ea-9be5-4afd-bb7d-7a3e77bf392a)
-   Questions: here I do not have the data, but can I assume it is larger than 25 cm as my topsoil depth is assumed to be 30 cm, and the rooting depth of all of my crops are larger than 40cm
+      Here I assume it is larger than 40 cm as the rooting depth of all of my crops are larger than 40cm

 2. Leaching calculation contains elements as follows:
    1) Lmax_leaching depends on texture class, the value